chris-lovejoy/chris-lovejoy/README.md

 ### Hi! 👋 I’m Chris Lovejoy.

-I’m the co-founder of a healthtech start-up (Chief Technology Officer) and [ExplainThisPaper.com](https://explainthispaper.com/) (Chief Scientific Officer).

-I’ve been a Machine Learning Engineer, Data Scientist, Medical Doctor, Academic Researcher and worked at a fast-growing healthtech start-up ([Cera Care](https://ceracare.co.uk/)).
-I have a [YouTube Channel](https://www.youtube.com/c/ChrisLovejoy) and [wrote a book](https://chrislovejoy.gumroad.com/l/medstudentmanual) about learning.
+I’m an applied AI engineer.
+I've previously been a start-up founder, machine learning engineer, medical doctor and academic researcher.
+I also have a [YouTube Channel](https://www.youtube.com/c/ChrisLovejoy) and [wrote a book](https://chrislovejoy.gumroad.com/l/medstudentmanual) about learning.

 ---